OrigamingWasTaken/UltraNix.Wiki/F.A.Q..md

 At their request, **I will take down this repository/all associated plugins, no questions asked.** Though judging by the fact that they went as far as to convert the MP4 files in the game to WEBMs for (presumably) better WINE compatibility, if I had to guess, I'd say they probably don't mind.

 #### What are the system requirements for Linux?
-Here are the specs for the worst computer (an Elitebook 8460p) that I have managed to get the game running decently on, under Debian 12 on XFCE:
+Here are the specs for the worst computer (an Elitebook 8460p) that I have managed to get the game running well on, under Debian 12 on XFCE:
 * CPU: Intel Core i5-2520M
 * GPU: AMD Radeon HD 6470M / 1GB GDDR3
 * RAM: 2 GiB DDR3 (WITH NOTHING ELSE OPEN)